Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Acknowledgment

 \begin{IEEEbiography}[{ }]{Wen Yang} received the Ph.D. degree in communication and information system from Wuhan University, Wuhan, China, in 2004.
 From 2008 to 2009, he was a visiting Scholar with the Laboratoire Jean Kuntzmann (LJK), Grenoble, France.
 From 2010 to 2013, he was a Post-Doctoral Researcher with the State Key Laboratory of Information Engineering, Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
 Since then, he has been a Full Professor with the School of Electronic Information, Wuhan University.
 His research interests include object detection and recognition, semantic segmentation, and change detection. \end{IEEEbiography}

-2.6\baselineskip plus -1fil
+-1.3\baselineskip plus -1fil

-\begin{IEEEbiography}[{ }]{Micheal Ying Yang} is currently Assistant Professor in the Department of Earth Observation Science at ITC - Faculty of Geo-Information Science and Earth Observation, University of Twente, The Netherlands, heading a group working on scene understanding.
+\begin{IEEEbiography}[{ }]{Michael Ying Yang} is currently Assistant Professor in the Department of Earth Observation Science at ITC - Faculty of Geo-Information Science and Earth Observation, University of Twente, The Netherlands, heading a group working on scene understanding.
 He received the PhD degree (summa cum laude) from University of Bonn (Germany) in 2011.
-His research interests are in the fields of computer vision and photogrammetry with specialization on scene understanding and semantic interpretation from imagery and videos.
-He serves as Associate Editor of Photogrammetric Engineering and Remote Sensing, co-chair of ISPRS working group II/5 Dynamic Scene Analysis, and recipient of the ISPRS President's Honorary Citation (2016) and Best Science Paper Award at BMVC 2016.
-He co-organized 12 workshops with CVPR/ICCV/ECCV, and is guest editor of 4 journal special issues. \end{IEEEbiography}
+He received the venia legendi in Computer Science from Leibniz University Hannover in 2016.
+His research interests are in the fields of computer vision and photogrammetry with specialization on scene understanding and semantic interpretation from imagery.
+He serves as Associate Editor of ISPRS Journal of Photogrammetry and Remote Sensing, Co-chair of ISPRS working group II/5 Dynamic Scene Analysis, Program Chair of ISPRS Geospatial Week 2019, and recipient of ISPRS President's Honorary Citation (2016), Best Science Paper Award at BMVC (2016), and The Willem Schermerhorn Award (2020). \end{IEEEbiography}

 -2.6\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Serge Belongie} received a B.S. (with honor) in EE from Caltech in 1995 and a Ph.D. in EECS from Berkeley in 2000.
 While at Berkeley, his research was supported by an NSF Graduate Research Fellowship.
 From 2001-2013 he was a professor in the Department of Computer Science and Engineering at University of California, San Diego.
 He is currently a professor at Cornell Tech and the Department of Computer Science at Cornell University.
 His research interests include Computer Vision, Machine Learning, Crowdsourcing and Human-in-the-Loop Computing.
 He is also a co-founder of several companies including Digital Persona, Anchovi Labs and Orpix.
 He is a recipient of the NSF CAREER Award, the Alfred P. Sloan Research Fellowship, the MIT Technology Review “Innovators Under 35” Award and the Helmholtz Prize for fundamental contributions in Computer Vision. \end{IEEEbiography}